lifemapper/lifemapper-lab/README.rst

 Introduction
 ------------
-This roll installs solr and apache for Lifemapper S^n services.
+This roll installs Lifemapper tools for S^n services.
 All prerequisite software listed below are a part of the roll and will be installed and configured during roll installation.
 The roll has been tested with Rocks 7.